skip navigation

 Hire him because he is young and smart.

-Besides, he is funny! (conclusive fact or argument)
+Besides, he is funny! (a winning fact or point in the argument)

 They are a well-matched pair.
 Both have excellent dance technique.